splunk/public-o11y-docs/get-started/service-description.rst

 Data encryption
 -----------------------------------------------------------

 All data in transit to and from Splunk Observability Cloud is TLS 1.2+ encrypted.
-Observability Cloud uses AES 256-bit encryption by default.
+Splunk Observability Cloud uses AES 256-bit encryption by default.
 Encryption key management processes are in place to help ensure the secure generation, storage, distribution and destruction of encryption keys.

 Data handling
 -----------------------------------------------------------

-Your data is stored securely in an Observability Cloud realm that corresponds to a cloud service provider's region.
+Your data is stored securely in a Splunk Observability Cloud realm that corresponds to a cloud service provider's region.
 See :ref:`sd-regions` for more information on regions and realms.

 Splunk retains Customer Content stored in its cloud computing services for at least thirty days after the expiration or termination of the subscription.
 See :ref:`sd-subscription` for more information.